efrainenc/Project-0-Game/README.md

 # Tamagotchi Game

 ### App functionality
-this tamagotchi apps works by using setIntervals to increase Pet Metrics(Hunger, Sleepiness, Boredom [scale of 1-10]) that the player then has to maintain, using simple button inputs to decrement the metrics, and keep all values from reaching 10 which would result in the loss of the pet.
+This tamagotchi apps works through mostly JavaScript by using setIntervals to increase Pet Metrics(Hunger, Sleepiness, Boredom [scale of 1-10]) that the player then has to maintain, using simple button inputs to decrement the metrics, and keep all values from reaching 10 which would result in the loss of the pet.